Pseudo-Equilibria, or: How to Stop Worrying About Crypto and Just Analyze the Game: Abstract

 \section{Abstract}

-We consider the problem of a game theorist analyzing a game that uses cryptographic protocols.
-Ideally, the game theorist should be able to ignore all implementation details of the cryptographic protocols, and abstract them as ideal, implementation-independent primitives, in a way that conclusions in the ``ideal world'' can be faithfully transferred to the ``real world,'' where real protocols are implemented by cryptography.
+We revisit the problem of a game theorist analyzing a game that uses cryptographic protocols.
+Ideally, the game theorist should be able to ignore all implementation details of the cryptographic protocols and abstract them as ideal, implementation-independent primitives, in a way that conclusions in the ``ideal world'' can be faithfully transferred to the ``real world,'' where real protocols are implemented by cryptography.
 Achieving this goal is crucial, as the game theorist cannot --- and should not be expected to --- grapple with the full complexity of cryptographic implementations.
 This is particularly relevant in the era of Web3, where the widespread adoption of distributed ledgers has created a pressing need for a common language that bridges cryptography and game theory.

-The security of cryptographic protocols hinges on two types of assumptions: \emph{state-of-the-world} assumptions (e.g., ``one-way functions exist'', ``factoring is hard'', etc.), and \emph{behavioral} assumptions (e.g., ``honest majority'').
-We observe that for cryptographic protocols that rely on behavioral assumptions (e.g., ledgers), our goal is unattainable in its full generality: the game theorist cannot always abstract away all implementation details.
-For state-of-the-world assumptions, we show that standard solution concepts, e.g., Nash equilibria and $\epsilon$-Nash equilibria, are not robust to the transfer from the ideal setting to the real world.

-In this paper, we propose a new solution concept: the \emph{pseudo-Nash equilibrium}.
-Informally, a strategy profile $s = (s_1, \dots, s_n)$ is a pseudo-Nash equilibrium if, for every player $i$ and every unilateral deviation $s'_i$ with a larger expected utility, the utility of $i$ when playing $s_i$ is (computationally) indistinguishable from her utility when playing $s'_i$.
+We propose a new solution concept: the \emph{pseudo-Nash equilibrium}.
+Informally, a (poly-time) strategy profile is a pseudo-Nash equilibrium if no (poly-time) player observes a noticeable, i.e., non-negligible, (expected) utility gain by playing a different (poly-time) strategy.
 Pseudo-Nash is substantially simpler and more accessible to game theorists than any existing notion that attempted to address the mismatch in the (asymptotic) cryptographic method and game theory.
 We prove, in a very general sense, that Nash equilibria in games that use idealized, unbreakable cryptography correspond naturally to pseudo-Nash equilibria when idealized cryptography is instantiated with actual protocols (under state-of-the-world assumptions).
 Our translation is not only conceptually simpler than existing approaches, but also more general: it does not require tuning or restricting utility functions in the game with idealized cryptography to accommodate idiosyncrasies of cryptographic implementations.
 In other words, pseudo-Nash equilibria allow us to separately and seamlessly study game-theoretic and cryptographic aspects.